• Magazine Archives

 By Mhlobo Mbane

-Agriculture of and Rural Development (DALRRDD) is very clear in its key Poultry Industry Master Plan (PIMP) policy document that was signed by former minister Thoko Didiza on 7 November 2019 and having concluded in 2023.
+The Department of Agriculture (DoA) is very clear in its key Poultry Industry Master Plan (PIMP) policy document that was signed by former minister Thoko Didiza on 7 November 2019 and having concluded in 2023.
 The poultry sector is now working on a phase 2 of the PIMP in consultation with its social partners.

 Five pillars were identified, concluded on and adopted as a strategy to transform and develop the poultry sector.
 Its main aim is to open doors to opportunities for the black smallholder poultry farmers to enter the space and participate in the mainstream economy of this country.